svirant/gSerialEnabler/README.md

 > [!NOTE]
 > The EXT port does not exist on all gscart/gcomp revisions.
 Make sure your switch has one!
 There are now 2 versions available.
->  - "Internal" is for EXT with no header.
+>  - "Internal" is for EXT with no header. (exposed through-holes)
 >  - "External" is for EXT with right angle header populating the port.

 # Internal